koendv/arm_can_tool/README.md

 # Deep Dive

 This project is a product of global collaboration and the open-source ecosystem.
 The core debugging software, [Black Magic Debug](https://black-magic.org/), was created by an international community of developers.
-This software is combined with other open-source components like the [RT-Thread](https://www.rt-thread.io/) operating system and the [CherryUSB](https://github.com/cherry-embedded/CherryUSB) stack.
-To create the hardware to bring it all to life, the design leverages the modern, accessible ecosystem of [EasyEDA](https://easyeda.com/) for design, the [AT32F405](https://www.arterychip.com/) microcontroller with strong performance at reasonable cost, and efficient on-demand manufacturing through partners like [JLCPCB](https://jlcpcb.com/).
+This software is combined with other open-source components - from a one-man project like the [free-dap](https://github.com/ataradov/free-dap) CMSIS-DAP debugger, to group efforts like the [RT-Thread](https://www.rt-thread.io/) operating system and the [CherryUSB](https://github.com/cherry-embedded/CherryUSB) stack.
+To create the hardware to bring it all to life, the design leverages the modern, accessible ecosystem of [EasyEDA](https://easyeda.com/) for electronics design, the [AT32F405](https://www.arterychip.com/) microcontroller with strong performance at reasonable cost, and efficient on-demand manufacturing through partners like [JLCPCB](https://jlcpcb.com/).
 It demonstrates how open-source software and globally accessible hardware can come together to create a powerful, low-cost tool for developers everywhere.

 ## Critique